Duanyuqi397/front-end-record/README.md

 - 👋 Hi, I’m @Duanyuqi397
-- 👀 I’m trying hard to become an exellent Front-End developer
+- 👀 I’m trying hard to become an exellent Front-End developer,this repository is used to record my way of learning.

 <!---
 Duanyuqi397/Duanyuqi397 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.